Leaf Blower vs Rake Calories Burned Calculator

 Fitness Benefits of Raking

 Wielding a blower may be hot and noisy work, but it doesn’t compare with the gentle, whole-body stretch you get when raking the lawn or hand-powering a push broom down the sidewalk.
 In both raking and sweeping, you are stretching your upper body, lower back and legs.
-Just be sure to wear work gloves to avoid blisters, and alternate gardening activities so you don’t get stiff.
+People often use work gloves to avoid blisters, and vary gardening activities so they don’t become stiff.

 If you work long enough at a brisk pace, you not only will burn calories but also may raise your heart rate and gain the benefits of a mini-aerobic workout.
-Warning: If you have a medical condition or have been sedentary for a long time, be sure to consult a medical professional before engaging in strenuous exercise.
+People with medical conditions or long periods of inactivity often check with a health professional before strenuous exercise.

 And Find Inner Peace